adopted-ember-addons/program-guidelines/README.md

 ### Continuous Integration

 All addons within the org should run tests and linting automatically for all pull requests _before_ merging them and for the main branch (e.g. `master`) after merging them.
 They must use GitHub Actions to do so.
+The GitHub Actions CI workflow may be generated with [create-github-actions-setup-for-ember-addon](https://github.com/jelhan/create-github-actions-setup-for-ember-addon).

 ### Release process